KingPao/irealpro_automation/README.md

 ## Setup

+Create an python environment with python 3.8 or lower

 This project uses a forked version of pyaudio to record the system audio via loopback.
 Download and install the .msi from https://github.com/intxcc/pyaudio_portaudio/releases